HydrologicEngineeringCenter/SHEF_processing/rtd_docs/dss_sensors+parameters.rst

     :language: python

-Using sensor and parameter files to store the configuration for translating SHEF text to/from HEC-DSS files was introduced in the early to mid 1980's in HEC's original program for loading SHEF data into HEC-DSS files, named ``SHFDSS``.
-[1]_ As the program was modified, updated, and renamed (to ``SHEFDSS``) over the years, the sensor and parameter files - with their names and formats - continued unchanged, save for the deprecation of the sensor file's password field [2]_.
+Using sensor and parameter files to store the configuration for translating SHEF text to/from HEC-DSS files was introduced in HEC's earliest programs for ingesting SHEF text into HEC-DSS.
+[1]_ As the program was modified and updated over the years, the sensor and parameter files - with their names and formats - continued unchanged, save for the deprecation of a password field in the sensor file.
+[2]_

-The :py:`DssLoader` class can still use the traditional columnar format of the sensor and parameter files, but can also use comma separated values (.csv) formats for them, which removes the constraints on the lengths of DSS pathname parts they can specify.
+The :py:`DssLoader` class can still use the traditional columnar format of the sensor and parameter files, but the preferred format is comma separated values (.csv), which removes the constraints on the lengths of DSS pathname parts they can specify.
-Columnar files can be translated into .csv format using :doc:`shefdss_util`
+Columnar files can be translated into .csv format as described in the :doc:`shefdss_util` page

 In the descriptions below, *Fields* refers to the .csv field number, and *cols* refers to the columnar format.

 Sensor File
 -----------

-The sensor file controls which SHEF messages get loaded [3]_ and contains the following information:
+The sensor file maps SHEF locations and PE codes to DSS time series locations, intervals and descriptions.
+It controls which SHEF messages get loaded [3]_ and contains the following information:

     * **Field 1 or cols 1-8 (required)**: The SHEF location identifier
     * **Field 2 or cols 9-10 (required)**: The SHEF PE code